PjHurtig/adventure-lab/README.md

 - "As a user, i want to be able to get in contact with the business and follow them on social media"

 #### The footer has links to social media platforms that open in a new window when klicked, the contact section in the footer has email address that opens in email-app if avaiable

+## Testing Key project goals

+- "Create a website that makes it clear why they would want to subscribe to the newsletter"

+#### The whole site is catered to the goal of showing the user (in the target audience) why they would want to be a part of the club

+- "Make it easy to subscribe consistently over the whole site"

+### Every page has the signup form in a consistent place above the footer, and every page has a join button in the header that takes the user there with no new page load

 ## Further Testing